thussenthan/profile-pic-fractal/README.md

 # ProfilePicFractal
-Fractal code used to make my github profile picture.
+Fractal code used to make my new github profile picture.